JJ-Code/monster-robot/README.md

 ## Monster Robot

-This app is written using Functional components and not Class.
+This app is written using Functional components and not Class using Redux to manage state.

 ## To view on your local